open-cogsci/osdoc/content/publications.md

 Bucker, B., & Theeuwes, J. (2014).
 The effect of reward on orienting and reorienting in exogenous cuing. *Cognitive, Affective, & Behavioral Neuroscience*, 1–12. doi:10.3758/s13415-014-0278-7
 {: .reference}

+Brennan, A. A. (2014). *When Two Heads Are Better Than One: The Independent Versus Interactive Benefits of Collaborative Cognition* (PhD thesis).
+University of British Columbia, Vancouver, Canada.
+{: .reference}

 Cohen, C. (2014). *Contrast-Dependent Pronunciation Variation: A Case Study of Russian*.
 Retrieved from: <http://www.linguistics.berkeley.edu/~cpccohen/CohenRUProduction.pdf>
 {: .reference}